Skip to content

 Fee Assessment

-Another key component of the completeness check involves verifying that you’ve paid the correct processing fees, right of permanent residence fees, or biometrics fees, depending on the type of immigration program you’re applying under.
+Another key component of the completeness check involves verifying that you’ve paid the correct processing fees.
+This might include the right of permanent residence fees, or biometrics fees, depending on the type of immigration program you’re applying under.

-If your payment is short by even a small amount or if you’ve misunderstood which fees apply to you, IRCC won’t proceed with the assessment, returning your application so you can rectify the error and pay the outstanding sum.
-Accurately calculating these costs requires close attention to IRCC’s guidelines and double-checking fee updates, which can change periodically and may differ across various immigration categories.
+If your payment is short by even a small amount or if you’ve misunderstood which fees apply to you, IRCC won’t proceed with the assessment.
+Accurately calculating these costs requires close attention to IRCC’s guidelines and double-checking fee updates.
+These costs change periodically and may differ across various immigration categories, so it’s important to triple check you’re paying all the required fees when you submit.
+Don’t rely on your calculations from months ago!

 Basic Form Validation